sripberger/nani/README.md

 ## Hiding Cause Messages
 Occasionally, you will want an error's message to simply match its shortMessage, without appending the cause's message.
-To do so, set the `skipCauseMessage` option to `true`.
+To do so, set the `hideCauseMessage` option to `true`.
 This will cause the `NaniError` to behave somewhat like a `WError`: